Indonesia Itinerary Guide

 Pack your bags and prepare for a six-hour train ride.
 From central Java, this will take you to the very tip of East Java, to the second-largest city in the country.
 Surabaya is a port town that is conveniently located at the corner of the massive island.
 This has given the city a distinguishable look: modern architecture that is grazed with canals and old Dutch sights.

 Extend your trip a little bit more to stroll through the landscapes of Surabaya’s own Old Town.
 You will walk through glimmering landmarks and interesting architectural viewpoints.
-Imagine Kota Tua of Jakarta—but with even larger buildings and intricate sidewalks!
+Imagine Kota Tua of Jakarta, with even larger buildings and intricate sidewalks!

 A trip to Indonesia will certainly not be complete without Bali.
 Surely, the reputation of this holiday island is not without reason.

 There are different areas in Bali one can stay in.
-Each of these areas definitely has their own take on what vacation means to you.
+Each of these areas definitely has its own take on what vacation means to you.
 Staying in Ubud will give you a more secluded and relaxing atmosphere.
 Kuta will be your perfect destination for meeting new people.
 Seminyak will take you to a more upscale destination.

 There are numerous shops and restaurants that offer the “dine by the beach” experience.
 You can take off your shoes, cover them with fine sand, and enjoy the breeze from the beach—all while fine dining.